-- Organisational decisions (i.e. staff changes and operational matters) that do not materially reduce a level of service - Decisions that are consistent with Council's Long Term Plan or another policy or plan that have already been subject to consultation required by legislation or this policy - Emergency management activities during a state of emergency - Decisions taken to manage an urgent situation - Decisions to act where it is necessary to: - comply with the law - save or protect life, health, or amenity - prevent serious damage to property - avoid, remedy or mitigate an adverse effect on the environment - protect the intensity of existing and future infrastructure and amenity - any officer decisions that are made under delegations/sub-delegations - entry or exit from a development agreement (private contract under section 207A Local Government Act 2002) - decisions in relation to regulatory and enforcement activities.
+- Organisational decisions (i.e. staff changes and operational matters) that do not materially reduce a level of service - Decisions that are consistent with Council's Long Term Plan or another polict or plan that have already been subject to consultation required by legislation or this policy. - Emergency management activities during a state of emergency - Decisions taken to manage an urgent situation - Decisions to act where it is necessary to: - \circ comply with the law - o save or protect life, health, or amenity - o prevent serious damage to property - o avoid, remedy or mitigate an adverse effect on the environment - o protect the intensity of existing and future infrastructure and amenity - any officer decisions that are made under delegations//sub delegations - entry or exit from a development agreement (private contract under section 207A Local Government Act 2002 - decisions in relation to regulatory and enforcement activities

 When Council makes a decision that is significantly inconsistent with the Policy, the steps identified in Section 80 of the Act will be followed.
-This includes clearly identifying the inconsistency, the reasons for the inconsistency and any intention of Council to amend the policy or plan to accommodate the decision.